Warning: Do No Listen To These Tracks While Driving

 Land of Spirit sample

 This ablum is 64 mintues long comprised of one composition.
 The artists: Craig Padilla, Richard Roberts and Skip Murphy have composed an interesting musical landscape that really is spacious.
 Instruments include analog synths and flutes.
-The flute is out of tune with other instruments in the beginning of the song so I skip the first 18 minutes when I listen to the track.
+The flute is out of tune with other instruments in the beginning of the song so I always skip the first 17 min(s) 40 seconds when I listen to the track.

 This 30 minute single track composition by Ray Dretskie is an interesting item.
 TMI has something called the Professional Division.
 That program provides coded tracks to individuals that are doing research in applications of Hemi-Sync.
-In many of my courses I have met clinical pschologists, and other individuals, that were interested in how Hemi-Sync may be used in their practices.
-This particular piece is part of the LEK – Learning Enhancement Kit and has received feedback back to the Institute pertaining applications such as: ADD/ADHD, Alzheimers, pain management, behavior changes, and more.
+In many of my courses I have met clinical pschologists, and other individuals, that were interested in how Hemi-Sync may be used in their clinical practices.
+This particular piece is part of TMI’S LEK – Learning Enhancement Kit and has received feedback back to the Institute that pertains to: ADD/ADHD, Alzheimers, pain management, behavior changes, and more.

 For myself the first minutes are somewhat shrill and so I skip a couple of mintutes.
 It may be that my particular audio CD has some production defect.
 I don’t know this is a problem for all listeners, but I do like the whole album.